rasitayaz/flutter-pie-menu/README.md

 ## Using with scrollable and interactive widgets

-> ⚠️ If you want to use `PieMenu` inside a scrollable view like a `ListView`, or your widget is already interactive (e.g. it is clickable), you may need to **pay attention to this section.**
+> ⚠️ If you want to use `PieMenu` inside a scrollable view like a `ListView`, or your widget is already interactive with other gestures, you might need to **pay attention to this section.**

 `PieCanvas` and `PieMenu` widgets have functional callbacks named `onMenuToggle` and `onToggle` respectively, which are triggered when `PieMenu` visibility changed.
 Using these callbacks, you can prevent your scrollable or interactive widget's default behavior in order to give the control to `PieMenu`.

-> 💡 You can use `onTap` callback defined in `PieMenu` to handle tap events without using an additional widget like `GestureDetector`.
+> 💡 You can utilize the `onPressed` callback defined in `PieMenu` to manage tap events without the need for an extra widget such as `GestureDetector`.

 > 💡 As for the scrollables, there is an issue with Flutter framework related to `ScrollConfiguration`, so automatically disabling scroll may not be an option until [this issue](https://github.com/flutter/flutter/issues/111170) is resolved.

-Store the `active` parameter of the callbacks in your state.
+Store the `active` parameter of the callbacks in your state and use it whenever you need to.

 ```dart
 bool _menuActive = false;